silverstripe/silverstripe-html5/README.md

 ## Summary

+This module adds further HTML 5 support to SilverStripe.

+Although SilverStripe supports using HTML 5 in templates out of the box, there are some limitations in the use of HTML in the content managed through the CMS.

+#### HTMLText & HTMLVarchar

 This module allows SilverStripe to support HTML 5 in HTMLText and HTMLVarchar fields, by providing a subclass of HTMLValue that uses the third party html5lib and causing the Injector to use this subclass by default.